jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

 # Party time

-We're going to start our GPU adventure by considering a very simple program which adds two vectors together.
+We are going to start our GPU adventure by considering a very simple program which adds the elements of two vectors.
 If we wanted to do this on a CPU, we might write a function like this:

 ```
 function add!(a,b,c)